-Recently Issued Accounting Standards - In May 2020, the NAIC revised SSAP No. 2R, Cash, Cash Equivalents, Drafts, and Short-Term Investments ("SSAP No. 2R") for the presentation of qualifying cash pools.
+Recently Issued Accounting Standards - In May 2020, the NAIC revised Statement of Statutory Accounting Principles ("SSAP") No. 2R, Cash, Cash Equivalents, Drafts, and Short-Term Investments ("SSAP No. 2R") for the presentation of qualifying cash pools.
 The revision clarified the types of cash pooling structures and the investments required to be maintained in those structures for the cash pools to qualify as cash, cash equivalents or short-term investments.
 This revised guidance is effective for reporting periods on and after January 1, 2021 with early adoption permitted.
 The Company has elected to early adopt the revised change effective June 2020 (see Note 5 and Note 20).